Dosage Form: capsule

 3. DOSAGE FORMS AND STRENGTHS

-- History of asthma, urticaria, or other allergic-type reactions after taking aspirin or other NSAIDs.
-Severe, sometimes fatal, anaphylactic reactions to NSAIDs, have been reported in such patients [see Warnings and Precautions (5.7, 5.8)].
+• In patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
+Severe anaphylactoid reactions to NSAIDs, some of them fatal,have been reported in such patients [see Warnings and Precautions (5.7, 5.13)]

 5. WARNINGS AND PRECAUTIONS